 I also eliminated 75% of my professional attire.
-I recently realized that I never want to go back to a professional office setting.
-I want to stay in tech and then do something entrepreneurial.
+I recently realized that I never want to work in an office that requires formal dress.
 So I decided to leave myself two or three nice office outfits and I donated the rest.

 I also donated almost all of our old college gear.
 It made me sad to get rid of the sweatshirts and t-shirts with my college’s name on them but it had to be done.
 I have the memories and don’t need the stuff.

 My strategy was to leave only two or three items of clothing in each category.
 For example: three nicer work shirts, three-workout t-shirts, two pairs of jeans, two casual t-shirts, etc.

 I’m contemplating performing a second round of purging to get the number down even further.

 I’ve read that you only need a small number of clothes in your wardrobe to have a signature style.
 I tried to think about that as I was eliminating clothes.